Loading...

 Use the CLI from Claude Code

 Claude Code knows out of the box how to use the ant CLI.
-With the CLI installed and ANTHROPIC_API_KEY set, you can ask Claude Code to operate on your API resources directly — for example:
+With the CLI installed and authenticated, you can ask Claude Code to operate on your API resources directly.
+For example:

 • "List my recent agent sessions and summarize which ones errored."